 How Far Back Does a Level 2 Background Check Go?

-Another common question individuals have is how far back does a level 2 background check go, and if there are any differences between a standard check and a level 2 check.
+Another common question individuals have is how far back a level 2 background check goes, and if there are any differences between a standard check and a level 2 check.

 How Far Back Does a Background Check Go in Georgia?